 Live visual music improvisation.

-In their third production, visual music group Silicium takes novel steps towards a truly live improvised visual music.
-The electronic musician Bjørn Svin plays a minimal sequencer that allows him to control compositorial elements and sound parameters.
-In parallel, the live visualist plays a tailored touch interface that controls the flow of parameters to the animated graphics and stage light, influenced by manual strokes, direct music events and parameters together with sound and tempo analysis.
+In their third production, visual music duo Silicium takes novel steps towards a truly live improvised visual music.
+The electronic musician Bjørn Svin plays a minimal sequencer that enable him to control sound characteristics and composition on the fly.
+In parallel, the live visualist plays a touch interface that is tailor-made for the control of animated graphics and stage light.
+Musical events comming from the sequencer are blended with sound analysis and tempo-based animation in an improvised manner.

 The performance is designed for a standing audience.
 They wear 3D glasses and face a Peppers Ghost stage with stereoscopic video projection.
 The full performance is approximately 45 minutes.

-Visual music performance group Silicium strives to reinvent the concert experience using new technologies.
+Visual music performance duo Silicium strives to reinvent the concert experience using new technologies.
 Music and visuals are composed in parallel with equal emphasis to achieve audiovisual unity.